homothetyhk/HollowKnight.BenchwarpMod/README.md

 Serena - developed the UI, as part of DebugMod
 Serena and 5FiftySix6 - developed the Warp method, as part of this mod The Embraced One - originally created the menu assets, as part of DebugMod

+Benchwarp is licensed under LGPL.
+Source code and license can be found at https://github.com/homothetyhk/HollowKnight.BenchwarpMod/